porras/crul/README.md

 ## Development

-After checking out the repo, run `make` to run the tests and compile the source.
+After checking out the repo (or decompressing the tarball with the source code), run `make` to run the tests and compile the source.
+Optionally, you can run `make install` to install it (as a default, in /usr/local/bin, override it running `PREFIX=/opt/whatever make install`).

 ## Contributing